airbytehq/airbyte/docs/using-airbyte/getting-started/set-up-a-connection.md

 # Set up a Connection

-Now that you've learned how to set up your first [source](./add-a-source) and [destination](./add-a-destination), it's time to finish the job by creating your very first connection!
+Now that you've learned how to set up your first [source](./add-a-source) and [destination](./add-a-destination), it's time to finish the setup by creating your very first connection!

 On the left side of your main Airbyte dashboard, select **Connections**.
 You will be prompted to choose which source and destination to use for this connection.
 For this example, we'll use the **Google Sheets** source and the destination you previously set up, either **Local JSON**  or **Google Sheets**.